 BBB Business Reviews may not be reproduced for sales or promotional purposes.

 This company offers jewelry manufacturing, distribution of jewelry tools, equipment & findings in 14K & sterling.
-This company is a retailer and wholesaler of finished jewelry and beads in sterling, 14K and semi precious stones.
-They provide services in custom jewelry using gold and stones provided by the customers or purchased our store.
-They also provide services in bead and pearl stringing.
+We are a retailer and wholesaler of finished jewelry and beads in sterling, 14K and semi precious stones.
+Wey provide services in custom jewelry using gold and stones provided by the customers or purchased our store, as well as services in bead and pearl stringing.